Chazzz/WorldModelsExperiments/atari/README.md

 Completely untested probably incomplete step by step instructions of reproducing Atari experiment (please submit pull requests and/or issues with fix!).

+Thanks to Lisheng Wu (@NoListen) for being the first to push a fork of World Models to GitHub with Atari compatibility.

 # Notes